MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql-managed-instance.md

 - Remove the on-premises VMs from the vCenter inventory.
 - Remove the VMs from local backup jobs.
 - Update internal documentation to show the new locations for the SmartHotel360 app.
-Show the database as running in Azure SQL Managed Instance database, and the front end as running in two web apps.
+Show the database as running in Azure SQL Managed Instance, and the front end as running in two web apps.
 - Review any resources that interact with the decommissioned VMs, and update any relevant settings or documentation to reflect the new configuration.

 ## Review the deployment